mola/coding_guidelines/cxx/programming_guide.md

   identifier in the global namespace.
 - For precise-width integer types use `#include <cstdint>`.
   - Do not forget the `std::` namespace on these types (e.g. `std::uint8_t`).
-- All parameters passed by lvalue reference must be labeled `const`.
+- Parameters passed by lvalue reference should be labeled `const`.
 - Use `nullptr` instead of `NULL` or `0`.
 - Use `std::array` or `std::vector` instead of C\-style arrays.
 - Use ranged-based for loops, which where introduced in C++11, wherever